 Brown Shrimp: Pale in color; tails have red, dark green and sometimes light blue pigmentations; Possess grooves along the upper midline of the head and the upper midline of the lower region of the abdomen.

 (Source: SCDNR, 2013, www.dnr.sc.gov/marine/pub/seascience/shrimp.html)

 These three shrimp species are found throughout the region with pink shrimp primarily harvested off the coast of Florida.
-All species have similar life cycles with spawning usually occurring in the ocean from near the beaches to several miles offshore.
-Spawning typically occurs typically in the spring and juvenile spend their time in creeks and estuaries before migrating offshore as adults to spawn.
-It takes 12-14 months to read adult size and once shrimp spawn they die.
-Shrimp are bottom-feeding, opportunistic feeders eating any organic matter – plant and animal.
+All species have similar life cycles with spawning usually occurring in the ocean near beaches to several miles offshore.
+Spawning typically occurs in the spring and juvenile spend their time in creeks and estuaries before migrating offshore as adults to spawn.
+It takes 12-14 months to reach adult size and once shrimp spawn they die.
+Shrimp are bottom-feeding, opportunistic feeders, eating any organic matter – plant and animal.

 South Atlantic Federal Regulations